geoai777/openvino_gimp_setup/README.md

 Only thing is needed after you run this script is to add `<git clone folder>\gimpopenvino\plugins` your GIMP plugins folder `[Edit-> Preferences-> Folders-> Plugins]`.

+/!\ Important note.
+Plugin pack (now Apr.
+2023) appears to be working only with Gimp 2.99.10-2 development version.